JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `bootstrapColony`

-Allows the colony to bootstrap itself by having initial reputation and token `_amount` assigned to users `_users` This reputation is assigned in the colony-wide domain.
-Secured function to authorised members
+Allows the colony to bootstrap itself by having initial reputation and token `_amount` assigned to `_users`.
+This reputation is assigned in the colony-wide domain.
+Secured function to authorised members.

-*Note: Only allowed to be called when `taskCount` is 0 by authorized addresses*
+*Note: Only allowed to be called when `taskCount` is `0` by authorized addresses.*

 **Parameters**